- Oops!Something went wrong.Please try again later.

 Now that we understand the basic idea, let's look at how the Expected Surprise Prediction works.
 The ESP is calculated by comparing the Most Accurate Estimate to the Zacks Consensus Estimate, with the percentage difference between the two giving us the Zacks ESP figure.

-KMI has an Earnings ESP figure of 3.7%, which, as explained above, is calculated by taking the percentage difference between the $0.20 Most Accurate Estimate and the Zacks Consensus Estimate of $0.19.
-Kinder Morgan is one of just a large database of stocks with positive ESPs.
-These stocks can be filtered by ESP, Zacks Rank, % Surprise (Last Qtr.), and Reporting date.
+Bonanza Creek Energy's Earnings ESP sits at 31.85%, which, as explained above, is calculated by taking the percentage difference between the $1.78 Most Accurate Estimate and the Zacks Consensus Estimate of $1.35.
+BCEI is also part of a large group of stocks that boast a positive ESP.
+All of these qualifying stocks can be filtered by ESP, Zacks Rank, % Surprise (Last Qtr.), and Reporting date.

 Find Stocks to Buy or Sell Before They're Reported